skufer322/Algorithms/README.md

 # Algorithms

-This repository contains Java implementations of almost all the algorithms presented in the book series "Algorithms Illuminated" by Tim Roughgarden (see https://www.algorithmsilluminated.org/).
+This repository contains Java implementations of almost all the algorithms presented in the book series "Algorithms Illuminated" by Tim Roughgarden (https://www.algorithmsilluminated.org/).
 See below for a list of packages and the concrete algorithm implementations they contain.

 Please consider the following:
 - There are not many unit tests due to their high time effort and because I implemented all this in my spare time.
 Basically, the considerably complete unit test is the one for the Longest Processing Time First algorithm (see package `src/test/java/de/sk/nphard/makespan`).